AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-reference.md

 When the viewer operates in pop-up mode, the full screen button is not available in the user interface.

-It is possible to navigate the content of a video quickly when video chaptering is activated.
-Video chapters are displayed as markers in the video scrubber track and show the chapter title and associated description on a mouse roll over or with a single tap on touch systems.
-Users can seek to a particular chapter by clicking on a chapter marker or tapping on the chapter description bubble.
+It is possible to navigate the content of a video quickly when video chapter is activated.
+Video chapters are displayed as markers in the video scrubber track and show the chapter title and associated description on a mouse rollover or with a single tap on touch systems.
+Users can seek to a particular chapter by selecting a chapter marker or selecting the chapter description bubble.

 The viewer supports both touch input and mouse input on Windows devices with touch screen and mouse.
 This support, however, is limited to Chrome, Internet Explorer 11, and Edge web browsers only.